-We had a great opportunity to visit Venice, Florida recently, and while we were there we had some wonderful dining experiences.
+We had a great opportunity to visit Venice, Florida recently, and while we were there we had five must-dine experiences.
 Since this was our initial foray into the area, these were are first experiences.
 We didn’t have a bad one in the lot.

 The Breakfast Cottage

 Although our trip was to Venice, we found the Breakfast Cottage in nearby Nokomis.
 A great little eatery, it is bright, cheery and delicious.
 Owned by Bob and Brenda Hoover, the only thing that is more inviting than the decor is the menu itself.